-CHANGES FOR 1997.
-For fiscal 1997, the Company continues to phase-in its incentive compensation system based on the Company's ROI.
+Incentive Bonus Program.
+For fiscal 1999, the Company will continue to use the ROI based Performance Bonus Plan described above.
 By basing the individual's incentive compensation on the ROI generated by the profit center, the individual is rewarded for properly managing assets, increasing cash flow, and obtaining higher net margins.
-To continue this shift to ROI, operations officers will receive incentive compensation based solely on ROI for their respective operations.
-A discretionary bonus component will be available for operations which have not yet hit the ROI target, but which demonstrate earnings improvement over the previous year.
+A discretionary bonus component, limited to 5% of the greater of the actual improvement or the operating profit, is available for salaried personnel at operations which have not yet hit the ROI target, but which demonstrate improvement over the previous year.